-Judy was not a part of the daytime festivities due to having a cold, but she rallied for the 7 pm show: “Judy Garland, suffering from a bad cold, was advised by her physician not to pun in an appearance at the reception, but she was on hand to do her important part in the big show last night.”
+Judy was not a part of the daytime festivities due to having a cold, but she rallied for the 7 p.m. show: “Judy Garland, suffering from a bad cold, was advised by her physician not to put in an appearance at the reception, but she was on hand to do her important part in the big show last night.”

-Read the two articles for more details about the events.
+Read the articles for more details about the events.

 Photos: The first two are the September 15th article; the second two are the September 16th article.
-Judy was not in the photo of the stars taken at the train station due to her cold.
+Judy was not in the photo of the stars taken at the train station due to being out with a cold.

 September 15, 1945: Judy, along with a slew of other stars, recorded the Christmas edition of the radio show “Command Performance.”
 Discs of the show were shipped overseas for the Armed Forces Radio Network to play for the troops at Christmas.
 It also aired in the U.S. on December 25, 1945.

 Of note in this article is that Judy allegedly performed “Dixieland Band” and had some issues with the band.
 The recording did not make the final cut of the show and is, to date, a lost recording.
 Judy’s songs that did make the cut were “Long Ago and Far Away”, “It Came Upon A Midnight Clear” and she engaged in a comedy sketch with Johnny Mercer and Bob Hope.